dominicvdb/oceanus-dashboard/README.md

 pulls in SciPy and Plotly and executes 83 cells, which makes for an unpleasant wait in a WebAssembly runtime.
 This version needs four packages and 12 cells.

+## Using the dashboard

+Open the **Q1: Temporal Patterns** tab and start on **Interactive Dashboard**.

+**1. Pick a message from the timeline.** The timeline on the left plots every message by date and time of day, coloured by category.
+Each square is a single message.
+Click one to select it — this is the entry point for everything else on the screen.

+**2. Read the surrounding context.** Selecting a message fills the two panels on the right.
+The **message history** shows the full conversation thread for the entity who sent it, so you can read what came before and after.
+The **ego network** below it draws that entity at the centre with every counterpart they communicated with, so you can see at a glance who they talk to and how often.

+**3. Follow the thread.** Both panels are clickable.
+Selecting another message in the history, or another entity in the ego network, re-centres the view on that person.
+This is how you trace a conversation from one participant to the next.

+**4. Narrow the field.** The filters at the top constrain everything below them:
+*Filter by Category* (e.g. only covert coordination), *Filter by Entity Type* (person, vessel, organisation), *Filter by Entity* (one or more specific names), and *Min.
+Suspicion*, which hides messages below a given suspicion score.
+Combining a high suspicion threshold with a single category is a quick way to surface the messages worth reading first.

+The other two views are standalone: **Category Overview** gives the aggregate picture across all 584 messages, and **Self-Message Audit** presents the data quality finding described below.

 ## What Q1 does

 The dataset is a knowledge graph of 584 intercepted radio messages exchanged between 43